 Can I use multiple MCP servers at once?

-Absolutely.
-Claude can query multiple MCP servers in parallel when needed (e.g., checking Notion for task context while querying Firebase for schema info).
+Yes.
+Claude can query multiple MCP servers in parallel when needed, like checking Notion for task context while querying Firebase for schema info.

-MCP servers transform Claude Code from a powerful local coding assistant into a fully-integrated development intelligence platform.
-The combination of Firebase MCP (for my database), Notion (for project management), Context7 (for current documentation), and Greptile (for code intelligence) has genuinely changed how I build software.
+MCP servers turn Claude Code from a local coding assistant into something that's wired into your whole development stack.
+The combination of Firebase MCP for my database, Notion for project management, Context7 for current documentation, and Greptile for code intelligence has changed how I build software day to day.

-I spend less time context-switching, documentation is automatic, code quality is higher, and I ship features faster.
-The initial setup (maybe 30 minutes total) has paid for itself hundreds of times over.
+Less context-switching.
+Documentation happens automatically.
+Code quality is higher and I ship features faster.
+The initial setup took maybe 30 minutes total.
+It's paid for itself many times over.

-If you're using Claude Code and not using MCP servers, you're missing out on its most powerful capability.
+If you're using Claude Code without MCP servers, you're leaving a lot on the table.
 Start with one server that addresses your biggest workflow pain point, and expand from there.

 Resources: